usagi-coffee/pg_chainsync/README.md

 Task is a type of job that is designed to run only once when called and will not restart alongside with the database, you can use the same api like for registering jobs to register tasks.

-You can also mark task as "preload", that means it will get restarted when the extension gets preloaded e.g when database re/starts.

 Use `chainsync.add_events_task` and `chainsync.add_blocks_task` with the same arguments as in registering jobs and it should run once on-demand.

+You can add key `preload` to options, that will make the task get started when the extension gets preloaded e.g when database re/starts.

+Cron jobs are also supported, you can add key `cron` with cron expression value e.g `0 * * * * *` - run every minute (6 characters (!) beacuse it supports seconds resolution!).

 > Hint: Most providers limit the number of events/range of blocks returned from getLogs method so it will just fail, in this case you can use blocktick option that splits fetching into multiple calls, blocktick means range of blocks per call.
 This does not apply to watching events because they start from latest block.